janko/rodauth-rails/README.md

     r.on "admin" do
       r.rodauth(:admin)
-      r.pass # allow the Rails app to handle other "/admin/*" requests end
+      break # allow routing of other /admin/* requests to continue to Rails end

     # ...